fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork23.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_spring2024/classwork/week13/wed/`, creating directories `week13` and `wed` if necessary.
+* From your home directory, navigate to `csci112_fall2024/classwork/week12/mon/`, creating directories `week12` and `mon` if necessary.
-* Copy the file `/public/classwork/week13/wed/dynamic.c` into your directory.
+* Copy the file `/public/classwork/week12/mon/dynamic.c` into your directory.

 Fill in the three `TODO` items.
 You should only need to add four lines of code.